-This guide is intended to help you understand how to see, get a copy of and amend (correct) medical records kept by Illinois health care providers.
-It is only about records kept by those Illinois providers who have to follow the HIPAA Privacy Rule.
-Section 6 lists some resources for obtaining information about getting your medical record from providers who do not have to follow the HIPAA Privacy Rule.
+This guide is intended to help you understand how to see, get a copy of, and amend or correct medical records from Pennsylvania health care providers who have to follow the HIPAA Privacy Rule.
 You can read guides about getting medical records from health care providers in other states at http://hpi.georgetown.edu/privacy/index.html.